Closer look: StoneFly’s Innovative Storage Concentrator Virtual Machine (SCVM)

 3. Campus Synchronous Mirroring

-The only difference between local synchronous mirroring and campus synchronous mirroring is
+The only difference between local synchronous mirroring and campus synchronous mirroring is that, the latter enables volume mirroring across the campus or town.

 The remaining services remain the same.
-Campus synchronous mirroring also supports any combination of
+Campus synchronous mirroring also supports any combination of appliance to mirror from and to; one to many, many to one, etc.

 The same applies to the simplified disaster recovery and reduced downtime.